HafizFasih/icp-book/icp-book/docs/part1-ideology/06-contributions-of-women.md

 ## Introduction

 The role of women in the Pakistan Movement is often described as the **"backbone" of the struggle for independence**.
-While the political stage was largely dominated by men, Muslim women played a **pivotal role** in mobilizing the masses, spreading political consciousness, and sustaining the momentum of the freedom struggle from the domestic sphere to the public streets.
+While the political stage was largely controlled by men, Muslim women played a **key role** in bringing together the masses, spreading political awareness, and keeping the freedom struggle going from homes to public streets.

 The Pakistan Movement witnessed three generations of remarkable women who evolved from silent supporters to active political leaders: